siobhanlgorman/favoureats/README.md

-  * A Back to top button which remains on screen once user has started scrolling.
-When there are more recipes on the site this will improve the UX by making it easy for the user to return to the top and search for a recipe or navigate to a different page.
+  * A back to top arrow on bottom right which remains on screen once user has started scrolling to impove UX by making it easy for the user to return to the top of the page to search or navigate to a different page.

-  * A call to action button to 'add a recipe' which will direct logged in users to my recipes page and non-logged in users to the sign in page
+  * A call to action 'Add a Recipe' button which will direct logged in users to my recipes page and non-logged in users to the sign in page.
+This allows users to intuitive navigate their journey on the website

 #### My Recipes Page
-This page is only viewable by a logged in user
+This page can only be accessed by a logged in user.
+The navigation link only appears when a user is logged in.
+The page displays a table list of recipes which have been added by the logged in user.

-  * A search bar to enable users to easily locate a particular recipe by a keywork in the title or ingredients list.
-Clickable icons to search and to clear search back to full list
+  * A search bar above the list of recipes to enable users to easily locate a particular recipe by a keywork from the title or ingredients fields.
+Clickable icons to search and an 'x' to clear search back to full list of recipes